JorgeAriasLaso/maa-quote-generator/replit.md

-✓ Implemented comprehensive client management system with client forms, list views, and quote history tracking ✓ Added quote history page with search, filtering, and statistics for viewing all created quotes ✓ Enhanced navigation with Quote History and Client Management sections accessible from main menu
+✓ Implemented comprehensive client management system with client forms, list views, and quote history tracking ✓ Added quote history page with search, filtering, and statistics for viewing all created quotes ✓ Enhanced navigation with Quote History and Client Management sections accessible from main menu ✓ Updated quote form to use new client database structure (fiscalName, email, country, city, postcode, address, taxId) ✓ Updated quote display components to use new field names instead of old schoolName/contactPerson structure ✓ Fixed database schema alignment between quotes and clients tables to ensure consistency ✓ Added proper form validation for new client structure with optional fields for email, taxId, postcode, address ✓ Updated all references from old schoolName/contactPerson to new fiscalName/email structure across components ✓ Fixed client creation API calls to use correct method signatures and error handling ✓ Confirmed DatabaseStorage is properly configured and client creation works correctly in database

 ## System Architecture